gaurajjadhav/AWS-Learning-Journey/Day-3-of-AWS-Journey.md

 Checked the scope of the following services:

-Service

-EC2	     :   Regional
+- EC2	:   Regional
-IAM	      :  Global
+- IAM	      :  Global
-Lambda	    : Regional
+- Lambda	    : Regional
-Route 53	   :Global
+- Route 53	   :Global